OpenSDP/ed_workforce_pathways/README.md

 This repository is organized in the following folder structure:
-- `code` contains the code for the analysis
+- `code` contains the Stata code for the analysis
 - `data_templates` contains templates with the data structure and contents necessary to complete the analyses
 - `docs` contains Education to Workforce Pathways Diagnostic guides